jacobagilbert/fpv/ZMR250_FPV_TX/attiny/README.md

 # ATTiny Related Documents

 The ATTiny84 firmware was written in Arduino because it's quick and easy.
 I'll try to upload a hex file at some point.
 Programming instructions are based on the [work by HighLowTech](http://highlowtech.org/?p=1695) and are pretty straightforward.
-A dedicated programming header is located on the board, but that might chance since firmware should not need to change very often.
+A dedicated programming header is located on the board, but that might be removed in future versions since firmware should not need to change very often.

 ### Files: